 Credit for Prior College-Level Learning

 Maternity Simulation demonstration, given in department by department faculty.
 Faculty will assess demonstration based on evaluation rubric.
-Evaluation rubric and student checklist located in Division Office.
+Evaluation rubric and student checklist located in Department Office.
 Student must pass the graded rubric with an 80% or higher with the maximum number of attempts: two.
 Students must also take an exam.